n0sn3b/communauto-car-notify/README.md

 Sick of refreshing the app or (even worse!) the web app for a close-by car?
 This command-line script checks nearby cars on a loop and pops up a desktop notification when it finds one.
-If you supply your Communauto credentials the notification action will immediately block the closest car for you through the legacy booking endpoint.
+If you supply your Communauto credentials the notification action will run the same OAuth2 login flow as the web app and use Communauto's FrontOffice rental API to block the closest car for you.

 ![CLI output](image/screenshot1.png)